OliverHeffernan/DataFlow/README.md

 ### Cell Selector `;`:
 To choose a specic cell to select, press `;` in the command line, then type the reference for the cell you would like to select, for example "B23", then press `enter`.

+** Macros not yet supported for this command.

 ### Center the selection `zz`:
 To center the viewport around your selection, enter `zz` into the command line.